herveaurel/HomeAssistant/README.md

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/15.jpg)
-A new card entirely written in the "decluttering-template" format!
+A new card entirely written in the decluttering-template` format!
 We need to create a sensor template to retrieve volume information.
 After that, writing the card in the dashboard is very simple!